 In a perfect world, everyone on your board is a highly dedicated professional.
 They bring everything the association needs to the table, whenever it is asked of them.
 It is a diverse group of people that works well together and never backs out of commitments to the organization.

 Unfortunately, this probably isn’t always the case, and that’s OK.
 Even the Avengers squabbled from time to time.
 While you can’t always expect heroic perfection from your team, it is vital you make sure you’ve got the best ensemble possible, and that you understand where the gaps are.
 If you don’t, you risk letting your members down and harming the viability of the association.
 That’s why it is so important to carefully choose who is on your team and why.
-Here are some factors to weigh, both as a whole, and with individual members.
+Here are some factors to weigh:

 Check their background